California Wildfire Injury Attorneys

 • Government Claims — If your claim involves a state or local agency, you must file an administrative claim within six months.

 • Insurance Claims — You must file a “notice of loss” with your insurance provider within the stated deadlines.
-This period varies depending on the company and policy but is usually between 30 and 60 days.
+This period varies depending on the company and policy, but it’s usually between 30 and 60 days.

 Depending on the circumstances, some exceptions or extensions might apply.
-Regardless, the wildfire lawyers California trusts advise victims to initiate claims immediately.
+Wildfire lawyers often advise victims to initiate claims as soon as possible.
 Missing the filing deadline can result in your claim being dismissed.

 Insurance Policies And California Wildfires

-Wildfire is often covered under the fire and allied perils clause in your insurance policy.
+Wildfire damage may be covered under the fire and allied perils clause in your insurance policy.
 Depending on your specific plan, you may have the following coverages:

-• Other Structures — Provides financial support for the rebuilding or replacing unattached structures
+• Other Structures — Provides financial support for rebuilding or replacing unattached structures.

 • Personal Property — Pays for personal items damaged in the wildfire, including appliances, clothing, furniture, etc.

 Many fire insurance policies also have impact damage coverage.
-This provides compensation for property damage caused by vehicles, falling trees, debris, and other objects.
+This may provide compensation for property damage caused by vehicles, falling trees, debris, and other objects.

-Many Californians who suffer extensive losses during wildfires expect their homeowner’s insurance policies to cover the full extent of the damage.
-However, insurers often deny claims, leaving homeowners with almost nothing to rebuild their lives.
-Additionally, the policy limits may fall short of covering the total damage caused by a wildfire.
+Many Californians who suffer extensive losses during wildfires expect their homeowners’ insurance policies to cover the full extent of the damage.
+However, insurers may deny claims, and policy limits may fall short of covering the full damage caused by a wildfire.

 What Is The Deductible For A Wildfire In California?